 Thank you for choosing a TerraTec product.
-Congratulations on your decision to buy this sophisticated piece of state-of-the-art technology, the Grabster.
-You have purchased a professional product that unites the worlds of analog and digital video.
-We are convinced that the Grabster will be very useful and a lot of fun for you for a long time to come.
+Congratulations on your decision to buy this sophisticated piece of state-of-the-art technology, the Grabster AV 200.
+The Grabster is a professional product that forms a bridge between the worlds of analog and digital video.
+We are convinced that the Grabster will be both very useful and a lot of fun for you for a long time to come.